 What Is DCU?

 DCU is a not-for-profit, federally chartered credit union that serves over 900,000 members in all 50 states.
-As you can probably guess by its name, DCU (Digital Federal Credit Union) is primarily an online-based credit union, with most transactions able to be completed on its website or mobile app.
+As you can probably guess by its name, DCU (Digital Federal Credit Union) is primarily an online-based credit union, with most transactions completed via its website or mobile app.
 They offer the same products as any full-service bank (i.e. checking and savings accounts, loan products, etc), making DCU a solid and reliable choice for anyone looking for a bank.

 There are two banking products DCU offers that are relevant for our purposes.
 The first is a free checking account.
 This account has no monthly fees or minimum balance requirements, which makes it an easy bank account to maintain.
 They also (at least temporarily) reimburse all ATM fees.
 Importantly, DCU also offers a $20 referral bonus if you open a free checking account and meet some fairly easy requirements.
 We’ll talk about that more in the bulk of this post.

 The second banking product that DCU offers is a free savings account that offers an astounding 6.17% interest on the first $1,000 in the account.
-Everything above $1,000 earns 0.25%, which isn’t great but isn’t terrible either.
+Everything above $1,000 earns 0.15%, which isn’t great, but isn’t terrible either when you compare it to regular savings accounts.
 This makes DCU an excellent savings account to park $1,000 of your emergency fund.
 We’ll go into more detail about this savings account later in this post as well.

 DCU Referral Bonus: Step-By-Step Directions